 Why would this be indicated?

-- An Elizabethan collar is provided to be worn for 10-14 days to discourage licking and biting at the wound.
+- An Elizabethan collar is provided to be worn for 10-14 days to discourage rubbing or scratching of the eye area.

 - Peripheral vision of the enucleated eye will be gone (if the patient was still visual), so gradual adjustment and caution while approaching that side of face is recommended.
 Pets however adjust quickly and should not experience any serious changes.

 - It is important to monitor the remaining eye with increased frequency to ensure vitality, particularly if the primary problem was not traumatic.
 Preventative measure are sometimes needed in the remaining eye (e.g. eye lubrication, topical medications.

 - As many ocular diseases are self-limiting (i.e. they do not often have systemic spread to other body systems), removal of the affected eye is curative.

 - Certain disease processes may be progressive and affect the remaining eye (e.g. glaucoma, cataracts, neoplasia, certain uncontrolled systemic infections) over time so frequent close monitoring is essential.